<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=219278401939698&amp;ev=PageView&amp;noscript=1">

 Now, let's dive in!

-SEO involves the process of optimizing or altering the content on your website in a way that enables web users to quickly find your company on Google when they search for terms relevant to what your business offers.
-To do this, keywords and phrases should be incorporated on your website that appeals to both web users and search engines.
+SEO involves optimizing your website content so users can easily find your company on Google when searching for terms related to your offerings.
+This requires strategically incorporating keywords and phrases that appeal to both web users and search engines.

 2. On-Page SEO